April 27, 2026: FocusU Mauritius’ misadvertised event for corporate executives

 FocusU Mauritius will host an exclusive April 27, 2026 gathering for Human Resources (HR) and Learning and Development (L&D) professionals and Chief Executive Officers (CEOs) to tackle emerging challenges in budgeting, organisational priorities, workforce management and the adoption of Artificial Intelligence (AI).

-FocusU Mauritius—a subsidiary of the India-based FocusU—is collaborating with Honoris Educational Network and Attitude Hospitality Limited in regard to this event.
+A subsidiary of the India-based FocusU, FocusU Mauritius is collaborating with Honoris Educational Network and Attitude Hospitality Limited to organise this event.

-Although advertised as an ‘Open Day’, the event is ‘not open to training institutions or independent coaches’, as per the organisers’ social media posts about it!
-Nor is this event a full-day affair, which is what the ‘Day’ part in the ‘Open Day’ titling for the event would ordinarily be expected to indicate.
+Notably, while advertised as an ‘Open Day’, the event is ‘not open to training institutions or independent coaches’, as per the organisers’ social media posts about it.
+Nor is it a full-day affair—which is what the ‘Day’ part in the ‘Open Day’ titling for the event would ordinarily be expected to indicate.
 In fact, this is a mere 2.5-hour event, to be held at Honoris Educational Network, Belle Terre Road, Highlands, from 8:30 AM to 11:00 AM.

 This is a screenshot of FocusU Mauritius’ Instagram post about an April 27, 2026 event.
 (Image credit: FocusU Mauritius)

-At any rate, for that exclusive group of professionals, this mere 2.5-hour long gathering is free; however, prior registration is required via this online form:
+That having been said, for that exclusive group of professionals, this 2.5-hour long gathering is free—though one’s attendance appears to require prior registration via this online form:

 Monday, 8.30 AM; are you kidding me?